junxit/us-congress-bills-112/bill.md

     - **(A)** provide mechanisms that ensure that Blue Alerts comply with all applicable Federal, State, and local privacy laws and regulations; and
     - **(B)** include standards that specifically provide for the protection of the civil liberties, including the privacy, of law enforcement officers who are seriously injured or killed in the line of duty and the families of the officers.
 - **(d)** *Cooperation with other agencies* The Coordinator shall cooperate with the Secretary of Homeland Security, the Secretary of Transportation, the Chairman of the Federal Communications Commission, and appropriate offices of the Department of Justice in carrying out activities under this Act.
+- **(e)** *Restrictions on coordinator* The Coordinator may not—
+  - **(1)** perform any official travel for the sole purpose of carrying out the duties of the Coordinator;
+  - **(2)** lobby any officer of a State regarding the funding or implementation of a Blue Alert plan; or
+  - **(3)** host a conference focused solely on the Blue Alert program that requires the expenditure of Federal funds.
-- **(e)** *Reports* Not later than 1 year after the date of enactment of this Act, and annually thereafter, the Coordinator shall submit to Congress a report on the activities of the Coordinator and the effectiveness and status of the Blue Alert plans that are in effect or being developed.
+- **(f)** *Reports* Not later than 1 year after the date of enactment of this Act, and annually thereafter, the Coordinator shall submit to Congress a report on the activities of the Coordinator and the effectiveness and status of the Blue Alert plans that are in effect or being developed.

 ## § 5.
-Grant program for support of Blue Alert plans
+Grant program for support of blue alert plans

 Section 1701(b) of title I of the Omnibus Crime Control and Safe Streets Act of 1968 (42 U.S.C.
 3796dd(b)) is amended—

 - **(1)** in paragraph (16), by striking “and” at the end;
 - **(2)** by redesignating paragraph (17) as paragraph (18); and
 - **(3)** by inserting after paragraph (16) the following:
-  > - **(17)** to assist a State in the development or enhancement of programs and activities in support of a Blue Alert plan and the network (as those terms are defined in section 2 of the National Blue Alert Act of 2011), including—
+  > - **(17)** to assist a State in the development or enhancement of programs and activities in support of a Blue Alert plan and the network (as those terms are defined in section 2 of the National Blue Alert Act of 2012), including—
   >   - **(A)** developing and implementing education and training programs, and associated materials, relating to Blue Alert plans;
   >   - **(B)** developing and implementing law enforcement programs, and associated equipment, relating to Blue Alert plans; and
   >   - **(C)** developing and implementing new technologies to improve the communication of Blue Alerts; and